 - Cuisine: Indian

-- 2 large ripe mangoes (about 1 lbs worth)
+- 1 large ripe mango, or 2 smaller mangoes (about 1 lbs worth)

-- 2 cups of cultured dairy or vegan milk (see notes for options)
+- 2 cups of cultured dairy or non-dairy alternative (see the section above for options)

-- Peel the mango and cut it off the pit.
-Place all of mango in a blender.
+- Place all of the mango flesh and cultured dairy in a blender.

-- Return the puree to the blender and add in the cultured dairy.
-Blend until smooth and serve, or store in the fridge for up to 24 hours.
+- Serve immediately, or store in the fridge for up to 24 hours.

-- I don’t add sugar, but if you like your lassi sweeter then add up to 4 tsp of sugar per batch.
+- I don’t add sugar to naturally fruit-sweetened treats.
+But if you like your lassi sweeter then add up to 4 tsp of sugar per batch.

 Keywords: smoothie, Popsicle, vegan, traditional, probiotic, no dairy, no eggs, no sugar, no nuts, treat, dessert, snack, 2 ingredients, super simple

 We made this with our homemade kefir.
 It was a bit runnier then I’m used to, but still very tasty.